-So, we've told you about what the Wall Street Journal Online costs to use.
+So, we’ve told you about what the Wall Street Journal Online costs to use.
 So, want to get a taste of what awaits you inside WSJ.com?
-The following is a brief overview of some of the core functions of the website companion to America's most popular newspaper.
+The following is a brief overview of some of the core functions of the website companion to America’s most popular newspaper.
+Just follow these steps, and it won’t be long before you can navigate the site with ease!

 Go to www.wsj.com in your web browser.
 If you don’t find anything that you want to (or can) read on the front page, you can click one of the category headings to see more stories from that section, or move your mouse cursor over one and click a sub-section to perform even more specific browsing.